Kentucky Adapts New Medicaid Work Requirement

 The state of Kentucky has become the first to adopt the Trump administration’s new policy of imposing work requirements as a precondition of receiving Medicaid benefits.

-Consequently, residents of Kentucky who are on Medicaid and considered healthy enough to work, must now find some form of employment or “engagement” in order to receive the health care provided by the government program.
+Consequently, residents of Kentucky who are on Medicaid and considered healthy enough to work, must now comply with certain requirements to receive the health care provided by the government program.

 The Trump administration announced on January 11 that states could impose work requirements on Medicaid recipients.
 One day later, the Center for Medicare and Medicaid Services approved a waiver for Kentucky adopting that new policy for the next five years.
 Under the program, which officially starts in July, Medicaid beneficiaries between the ages of 19 and 64 who do not meet exemption requirements must complete at least 80 hours per month of “community engagement,” which includes work, school, job skills training, or community service.
 If they do not complete the requirements, Medicaid eligibility will be suspended.
 The program exempts several categories of recipients, including pregnant women, those diagnosed as “medically frail,” primary caregivers, and former foster care youth.